vesalukkarila/School-group-work-in-Java/README.md

 # school-project-comp.cs.140
-Programming course 3, project done in group of two, spring -23.
+- Programming course 3, project done in group of two, spring -23.
-Sisu is web application where students of Tampere University draft their personal study plan and sign up for courses.
+- Sisu is web application where students of Tampere University draft their personal study plan and sign up for courses.
-This implementation fetches and parses JSON data from Sisu API.
+- This implementation fetches and parses JSON data from Sisu API.
 Selected study degree structure is then shown in GUI for viewing.
+- Overall grade for the course: 4
 ## Usage

 ### Run locally